AriMeron/Game/README.md

 Get ready for an action-packed showdown in the Capitol Building, where you can step into the shoes of your favorite politicians and engage in thrilling battles!

+# My Design Iteration

+**Better:**
+- I've chosen to define better as a more interactive, flexible, and inclsuive game.
+This includes the addition of new game modes that include a wider array of political parties.
+I've also included the ability for users to change their own controls.

+**Additions:**
+- I've included a few new game modes, 3x3, 10x10, 3x3x3, 5x5x5, and free for all.
+This will not only allow for several new ways to play the game, but will appeal to a broader range of players.

+- I've added the addition of new parties, inclduing the Green party and independent parties, to braoden the player base.

+- I've included the feature to customize controls to offer users more flexibility